molyswu/yolochanging/README.md

 run base_run.sh

 # Single machine training with pipeline
-run single_run.sh, please write the --watch-gpu the same as the visible gpu
+run run_single.sh, please write the --watch-gpu the same as the visible gpu

 # Distributed training